charlesbenfer/charlesbenfer.github.io/_posts/2025-12-19-baseball-free-agent-similarity-system.md

 The algorithm follows these steps:

 1. **Standardization**: All statistics are z-score normalized to account for different scales
-2. **Weighting**: Each stat receives an importance weight reflecting its predictive value
+2. **Weighting**: Each stat receives a personally selected importance weight reflecting its predictive value
 3. **Distance Calculation**: Weighted Euclidean distance between players
 4. **Score Conversion**: Distances are converted to 0-100 similarity scores